scaffold-eth/se-2-challenges/README.md

 Calling `init()` will load our contract up with both ETH and 🎈 Balloons.

 We can see that the DEX starts empty.
 We want to be able to call `init()` to start it off with liquidity, but we don’t have any funds or tokens yet.
 Add some ETH to your local account using the faucet and then find the `00_deploy_your_contract.ts` file.
-Find and uncomment the lines below and add your front-end address (your burner wallet address)?
+Find and uncomment the lines below and add your front-end address (your burner wallet address).

 ```
   // // paste in your front-end address here to get 10 balloons on deploy: